 The amendment concerns fees in the '10 per cent' test for derecognition of financial liabilities.
-Accordingly, in determining the relevant fees, only fees paid or received between the borrower and the lender are to be included.
+Accordingly, in determining the the lender are to be included.

-The effective date of the company is for years beginning on or after 1 January 2022.
+The effective date of the amendment is for years beginning on or January 2023. after 1 January 2022.